node-modli/modli-dynamodb/README.md

 ## Testing

-Running `lab mocha` will run the tests.
+Running `binci mocha` will run the tests.

 ## License